ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 ### What to add to it

 Add no more than 3 fields to the inline layout (this does not include the ‘remove’ button).
 This keeps it is easy to use.
-The layout follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system), which limits the component to 4 fields.

 You can add only 2 types of components to it.
 These are the: